Claptrap-Engineering/MS20-VCF/README.md

 # MS20SMD
-6HP eurorack SMD redesign of a MS20 style filter
+6HP eurorack SMD version of the famous MS20 Voltage controlled filter.

 Based on the work of other community members as René Schmitz, Look Mum No Computer, Eddy Bergman, and many others.

-You can find the mouser bom here https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=ca94445cf4
+You can find the mouser bom here (you might want to add the desired potmeters). https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=ca94445cf4